Theshy691/CourseMate/README.md

     * **Polya's Four Steps:** A structured method to systematically tackle and solve complex problems.
     * **Concept Mapping:** Visually connect ideas to build a deeper understanding of any topic.
     * **5W1H Strategy:** Instantly get a complete overview of a topic by answering six essential questions.
-* **Lightweight Data Storage:** The system uses simple CSV and text files for structured records and notes, making the application highly portable and easy to back up.
+* **Lightweight Data Storage:** The system will use json for easy writing and saving files that is accessible through a text editor.

 ---